Within the Supplement Education Model, Educational Contexts answer a simple question: What health topic is this information about?

 Educational Contexts do not organize supplements by ingredient, supplement category, formulation type, delivery format, brand, product family, serving size, or package form.

-Those details matter, but they belong to other parts of the Supplement Education Model.
+Those details matter, but they belong to other dimensions of the Supplement Education Model.

 This section is also not a medical diagnosis or treatment guide.
 A health topic may provide useful educational context, but it should not be confused with medical advice or a personalized recommendation.

-Educational Contexts help readers begin with a health topic.
+Educational Contexts begin with a familiar health topic.
 The related parts of the Supplement Education Model help explain the supplement details connected with that topic.

 For example, a digestive health topic may connect to supplement categories such as probiotics or enzymes, ingredients such as specific probiotic organisms or digestive enzymes, formulation structures such as multi-strain probiotic formulas, delivery formats such as capsules or powders, and routine contexts such as daily microbiome support or meal-time digestive support.